-The 84th Troop Command, headquartered in Cambridge, maintains control of field artillery, military police, engineer and civil support forces, providing a force capable of performing a wide variety of missions.
-A specialized command with a unique mission, the 84th Troop Command maintains traditional training standards to remain ready to support federal missions in addition to being challenged with the responsibility of conducting domestics operations throughout the state.
+The 84th Troop Command, headquartered in Cambridge, maintains control of field artillery, military police, engineer, and civil support forces, providing a force capable of performing a wide variety of missions.
+A specialized command with a unique mission, the 84th Troop Command maintains training standards to remain ready to support federal missions in addition to conducting domestic operations throughout the state.

 The 84th Troop Command’s vision of the future includes a wide spectrum of capable units ready to deploy at home or abroad.
 Further, the 55th WMD-CST will validate the team’s response capabilities against mandated requirements to continue to protect Minnesota and the Nation against weapons of mass destruction.

 2021 proved to be a busy year for the 84th Troop Command.
 The year began with nearly 390 Soldiers activated to support a national mission to protect the Capitol Building during the 59th Presidential Inauguration.
 The year continued with the mobilization and deployment of three units supporting federal missions outside the continental U.S. In March, the 84th Troop Command activated 1,200 Soldiers to support the Minnesota National Guard’s state activation for Operation Safety Net (OSN).
 Throughout 2021, the unit’s 55th Weapons of Mass Destruction-Civil Support Team (WMD-CST) supported ten high-profile sporting events along with their mission at Professional Golf Association 3M Open and OSN.